mahekshahbad/Documentation/README.md

 # Secret Scanning with TruffleHog

-This document describes how to implement **secret scanning using TruffleHog** within GitHub Actions workflows.
+This document describes how secret scanning is implemented using **TruffleHog** within GitHub Actions workflows.
-The objective is to detect exposed credentials such as API keys, tokens, passwords, and private keys before code is merged into protected branches.
+The purpose of this implementation is to detect exposed credentials such as API keys, tokens, passwords, and private keys before code is merged into protected branches.

-The implementation uses **custom internal modules** to ensure a standardized approach to secret scanning across repositories.
+The implementation uses **custom internal modules** designed for consistent secret scanning across repositories.

 ---